What is GitHub Actions?

 • check-node-version: - Defines the job name.

 • runs-on: The virtual machine that the workflow is run when triggered.
 GitHub provides Ubuntu, Windows and macOS runners and each workflow run executes in a newly-provisioned virtual machine.
-The above example is configured to run on the latest version of Ubuntu (20.04 as of now).
+The above example is configured to run on the latest version of Ubuntu.

 • steps: - Set of steps to be taken for the job check-node-version Each item is a separate shell script or an action.
 You can organise steps by adding a name to each step.